BoasHoeven/ansible_home_assistant_pi/README.md

 ### Contains the following docker contains:

-Portainer default: disabled
+Portainer can be enabled via config option

-Pi-Hole default: disabled
+Pi-Hole can be enabled via config option

-Home Assistant default: enabled
+Home Assistant

 To also create a Pi-Hole container in docker you can edit the config.yml file.
 <br>